Dr. Arunabha Sengupta

 Cancer surgery thus aims to remove the disease process along with its surrounding tissues and the known possible sites of regional spread i.e. the regional nodes before the disease has spread to the other parts of the body.
 An exercise that is indicated by adding the term ‘radical’ before the name of the operation.
 So removal of a diseased breast or stomach for cancer is not just mastectomy or gastrectomy, it is radical mastectomy or radical gastrectomy.
 See the nodal groups around the stomach (fig 2).
 In executing a radical gastrectomy, all these nodes are required to be removed.

-But excision of a tumor is not the only goal of cancer surgery.
+But excision of a tumour is not the only goal of cancer surgery.

 Cancer surgery has many other goals other than curing the disease by excision, though that is ideally the ultimate long term goal.
 It has many short term goals as well.
 Other than doing biopsy and staging procedures, it can be employed to relieve obstruction, arrest bleeding, correct a functional defect, and to facilitate employment of other therapies by debulking a tumor mass.
 According to the stage and nature of the disease its intent can be curative, palliative, adjunctive to other therapies, or simply diagnostic.
 Reconstruction of the created defect and rehabilitation is also an integral part of a good oncological operation.

-Does not the surgeon spreads the cancer more by touching the tumor with his knife ?
+Does not the surgeon spreads the Cancer more by touching the tumour with his knife?

 That is exactly what a cancer surgeon is trained not to do.
 The operations are designed in such a way that the main tumor mass in not disturbed and the surgeon cuts through the normal tissues away from the tumor mass.
 At all stages of the operation the surgeon ensures that he cutting through the normal tissues away from any disease bearing part with healthy tumor free margins all around the tumor.
 This is later verified by pathological examination of the removed specimen after operation that the margins of excision are indeed free.